California Against Slavery

 California Against Slavery (CAS) is a 501(c)(3) organization that launched a California state wide directory of organizations and agencies that provide services to victims and survivors of human trafficking, sex trafficking, and labor trafficking.
 The organization focuses on the specific goal of creating a Connected and Collaborating California.
 The directory is meant to aid survivors, service providers and concerned citizens in joining the fight against human trafficking.
 The CAS website contains a page with Resources that directs the user to Awareness Materials, Trainings, Legislation, Prevention Education, Research, and Legislative Models.

-Philosophy

-The CAS charter is founded on the philosophies that every person has an inherent dignity which society and laws must uphold and protect; that human trafficking, which is by definition a crime against a person also deprives the victim of basic and fundamental human and civil rights; and that allowing any form of slavery to exist is a detriment to our society and communities; the offense reaches beyond the individual.